roots/docs/docs/trellis/master/installation.md

+---
+description: Before installing Trellis the requirements must be met.
+After installing Ansible, Virtualbox, and Vagrant, setup your Trellis directory structure.
+---

 # Installation

 Trellis relies on a few other software tools.
 Make sure all dependencies have been installed before moving on: